-- H. Identification card nonrefundable fee of \$75.00; - I. An attestation, signed and dated by the applicant, that the information provided is true and correct; - J. An attestation, signed and dated by the applicant, pledging not to divert medical cannabis or medical cannabis products to any individual or entity; and, - K. Any other information that may be required by the Department. - 2.4.3 In compliance with Rule 2.5.2 2.4.2 above, an individual seeking to participate in the program as a nonresident cardholder may apply to receive his/her nonresident identification card up to thirty (30) days before arriving in Mississippi. - 2.4.4 The following limitations apply to nonresident cardholders: - A. A nonresident card is valid for a maximum of two (2) may be approved by the Department and issued to a nonresident cardholder twice during any 365-day period, for a maximum each period of fifteen (15) day period consecutive days in a 365-day year from the date of issuance of the card; - B. The first consecutive fifteen (15) day period is the initial approval period; - C. The second consecutive fifteen (15) day period is the renewal approval period; - D. A maximum of six (6) MMCEUs of medical cannabis in a can shall be dispensed per week to a nonresident cardholder; - E. A maximum of twelve (12) MMCEUs of medical cannabis ean shall be dispensed to a nonresident cardholder in a consecutive fifteen (15) day period; and - F. AThe maximum possession limit for nonresident cardholders shall be is fourteen (14) MMCEUs.
+- H. Identification card nonrefundable fee of \$75.00; - I. An attestation, signed and dated by the applicant, that the information provided is true and correct; - J. An attestation, signed and dated by the applicant, pledging not to divert medical cannabis or medical cannabis products to any individual or entity; and, - K. Any other information that may be required by the Department. - 2.4.3 In compliance with Rule 2.4.2 above, an individual seeking to participate in the program as a nonresident cardholder may apply to receive his/her nonresident identification card up to thirty (30) days before arriving in Mississippi. - 2.4.4 The following limitations apply to nonresident cardholders: - A. A nonresident card is valid for a maximum of two (2) fifteen (15) day periods in a 365-day year from the date of issuance of the card; - B. The first consecutive fifteen (15) day period is the initial approval period; - C. The second consecutive fifteen (15) day period is the renewal period; - D. A maximum of six (6) MMCEUs of medical cannabis shall be dispensed per week to a nonresident cardholder: - E. A maximum of twelve (12) MMCEUs of medical cannabis shall be dispensed to a nonresident cardholder in a consecutive fifteen (15) day period; and - F. The maximum possession limit for nonresident cardholders shall be fourteen (14) MMCEUs.

-2.5 Registered Designated Caregiver Identification Cards.
+2.5 Registered Designated Caregiver Cards.

-2.5.1 Registered Designated Caregiver Identification Cards will only be issued by the Department when all application criteria are met.
-Upon issuance of the identification designated caregiver card, the applicant is recognized as a designated caregiver to a qualified patient or patients (inclusive of nonresident patients) of the medical cannabis program.
+2.5.1 Registered Designated Caregiver Cards will only be issued by the Department when all application criteria are met.
+Upon issuance of the designated caregiver card, the applicant is recognized as a designated caregiver to a qualified patient or patients (inclusive of nonresident patients) of the medical cannabis program.
 The Department will not issue a designated caregiver identification card before the Department issues the designated caregiver's qualifying patient's identification card.